DInnaD/labnotebook/content/lab-notebook/2013-04-04-notebook-parsing.md

 ---
-layout: post
-title: "Notebook Features: parsing linked data in the semantic notebook"
+categories:
+- open-science
 code: true
-category: open-science
+date: 2013-04-04T00:00:00Z
 tags:
 - notebook-technology
 - semantics
 - blog
+title: 'Notebook Features: parsing linked data in the semantic notebook'
+url: /2013/04/04/notebook-parsing/
 ---

 In a [post a while back](/2011/05/08/building-a-semantic-notebook.html) I originally put forward the idea of a semantic lab notebook.
 Semantics, or linked data, are among the most powerful concepts to emerge in online science for scholarly data organization and communication.
 I have slowly been adding and exploring new ways to introduce semantic concepts into the notebook, which I have documented along the way under my [#semantics](http://www.carlboettiger.info/tags.html#semantics) tag.
 In this post, rather than discuss how to generate the semantic data, I try to focus on some of the things we can *do* with it.
 This really just scratches the surface of possibilities, but should at least illustrate the general idea.